fogus/spiel/bietenspiel/unnamed/README.markdown

  For a 2-player game each player starts with 8 balls of each color.
 For a 3-player game each player gets 5 balls of each color.

+Goal
+====

+The player with the most valuable display of pedestalized balls wins the game.